 One of my favorite self-examination verses is Proverbs 20:5 - The purposes of a person’s heart are deep waters, but one who has insight draws them out.
 Behavioral transformation begins with heart transformation.
 Famously, being comes before doing.

 In my case, to walk better, a full transformation of my right hip was needed.
-As I write this I am recovering from total hip replacement surgery.
-Both before, and after, surgery, my surgeon took x-rays and MRIs to look deep into my hip joint.
+As I write this I am completely recovered from total hip replacement surgery.
+Both before, and after surgery, my surgeon took x-rays and MRIs to look deep into my hip joint.
 In various ways, he examined me.
 His method was not superficial.
 In a similar way I have learned that, in order to change my spiritual heart, God looks deep inside me.

-When I spend extended times praying, much of those times are being searched-out by the Holy Spirit.
+When I spend extended times praying, much of those times involve being searched-out by the Holy Spirit.
 My 3500+ pages of journal entries are heavily populated with inner transformation.
-My journal is 95% about what God is saying to and doin in me.
+My journal is 95% about what God is saying to and doing in me.
 Anyone who enters into the great journey of the renovation of the heart experiences this.

-Self-examination is not to bring self-hatred.
+Self-examination is not for increasing guilt and self-hatred.
 I think of it as another rescue.
 God has saved me from myself.
 And, there is no condemnation for those who are in Christ Jesus.

 If everyone engaged in critical self-evaluation, before God in his presence, the world would be better.
 There would be more compassion.
 Note: more compassion, not more agreement.

-One result of decades of allowing the Spirit to examine me is that, while making judgments is needed, judgmentalism has receded.
+One result of decades of allowing the Spirit to examine me is that, while making judgments is needed, judgmentalism recedes.
 C.S.
 Lewis wrote that the true Christian's nostrils must be constantly attuned to the inner cesspool.
-I know what Lewis means by this.
+As this happens, it becomes harder to be judgmental towards others.

 For me, over decades, this is ongoing, and freeing.
 If you want to make a beginning, I recommend this book, which I used for two years back in the 1980s: A Guide to Prayer for Ministers and Other Servants, by Norman Sawchuck and Reuben Job.